blob: 20ca685ec430c00760a72da425a3c32ece12b28c [file] [log] [blame] [edit]

 // For histograms storing times with microseconds granularity.

-BASE_EXPORT void UmaHistogramCustomMicrosecondsTimes(const char* name,
+BASE_EXPORT void UmaHistogramCustomMicrosecondsTimes(std::string_view name,

 TimeDelta sample,